kellim/farmers-market-finder/README.md

+This project was created for Udacity's Front End Nanodegree several years ago when they taught Knockout.
+Some people have contacted me about this project who are using it for learning purposes and have had trouble with getting the Google Maps API setup for free.
+See the latest that I found out about this under the "APIs Used" section below, but I can't guarantee it will still work so I am archiving this project.

 # Farmers Market Finder

 This project uses the Google Maps API and USDA National Farmers Market Directory API to create a mashup where visitors can search for Farmers Markets in the US by entering a zip code, then Farmers Markets near that zip code will be shown on the map.
 You can click on a marker or an item in the result list to view more info about the market such as address, schedule, and products.